Phi Phi Diving – Koh Phi Phi is one of the islands in the islands in the Andaman Sea.

 For the utmost best diving conditions; lesser currents and greater visibility, the winter season from late Oct – early April is when to visit.

 The simplest route to getting to Phi Phi island itself is most likely via ferry from Rassada Pier, Phuket Town.
 That is if you are flying internationally into Phuket Airport.
-It is also possible to come in from the other side via Krabi on the mainland.
+You can access the island from the other side via Krabi, on the mainland.

 For diving Phi Phi, you can access the sites from 3 main areas.
 From Chalong on Phuket island, from Phi Phi itself or also from Krabi on the mainland (also Koh Lanta but you’re likely looking at a 2hr boat ride).